PsichiX/Unreal-Systems-Architecture/Plugins/Systems/Documentation/Book/architecture/resources.md

 - Cached data shared between systems

-    Do you have spatialization system that builds RTree for world actors to speed up spatial queries, and other systems in need to find the closest actor to their location?
+    Do you have spatial partitioning system that builds RTree for world actors to speed up spatial queries, and other systems in need to find the closest actor to their location?
     You definitely put that data in a resource object and make other systems query and read that resource!

 - Game managers

     Common Unreal Engine game development pattern is to create work units called "managers" that manage certain state.
-For some solutions, epecially when dealing with third-party plugins, we have to still have access into these managers in our systems - definitely put them in systems world resources.
+For some solutions, especially when dealing with third-party plugins, we have to still have access into these managers in our systems - definitely put them in systems world resources.